ClickHouse/ClickHouse/docs/en/operations/system-tables.md

 1. Initial queries that were run directly by the client.
 2. Child queries that were initiated by other queries (for distributed query execution).
 For these types of queries, information about the parent queries is shown in the `initial_*` columns.

-Each query creates one or two rows in the `query_log` table, depending on the status of the query:
+Each query creates one or two rows in the `query_log` table, depending on the status (see the `type` column) of the query:

-1. If the query execution was successful, two events with types 1 and 2 are created (see the `type` column).
+1. If the query execution was successful, two rows with the `QueryStart` and `QueryFinish` types are created .
-2. If an error occurred during query processing, two events with types 1 and 4 are created.
+2. If an error occurred during query processing, two events with the `QueryStart` and `ExceptionWhileProcessing` types are created .
-3. If an error occurred before launching the query, a single event with type 3 is created.
+3. If an error occurred before launching the query, a single event with the `ExceptionBeforeStart` type is created.

 Columns: